 Another thing to remember is to never use vinegar on marble, granite, or soapstone surfaces.
 This can cause the natural stone to pit and lose its natural shine.

-Although vinegar is a good natural cleaner, some people shy away from it because of the strong smell. f you are bothered by the smell of vinegar, you can mask the odor by adding lemon to the solutions suggested above.
+Although vinegar is a good natural cleaner, some people shy away from it because of its strong smell. f you are bothered by the smell of vinegar, you can mask the odor by adding lemon to the solutions suggested above.

 Adding essential oils, like tea tree oil, lavender, or citrus can also help neutralize the smell without making the vinegar lose its anti-bacterial property.